Pushdy/react-native-pushdy/README.md

 ```
   async register() {
+    // [Required] read the API reference for more detail.
+    Pushdy.initPushdy();

-    // Remember to subscribe first
+    // Remember to subscribe asap
     // On android: You must call this fn, at least with no params: Pushdy.startSubscribers();
     const _this = this;
     Pushdy.startSubscribers({